-Admission to graduate studies in the Department of Chemistry at Western Illinois University requires a minimum of a Bachelor of Science (B.S.) in chemistry or related discipline.
-In addition to meeting the general requirements of the Graduate School, entering graduate students should have completed 18 semester hours of undergraduate coursework in the areas of general, biochemistry, organic, analytical, inorganic, and physical chemistry.
-Deficiency courses may be required based on results of diagnostic exams.
+- A minimum cumulative GPA of 2.75 OR - A 3.0 or higher GPA for the last two years (60 s.h.) of undergraduate work - A minimum of a Bachelor of Science (B.S.) in chemistry or related discipline. - Completed 18 semester hours of undergraduate coursework in the areas of general, - biochemistry, organic, analytical, inorganic, and physical chemistry.
+Deficiency courses may be required based on results of diagnostic exams. - · Three letters of recommendation

+The above requirements represent minimum requirements and the competition for available space may limit admissions to persons with credentials above these minimum requirements.
 Typical overall grade point averages for successful applicants are 2.75 overall or 3.0 and higher for coursework in the last two years.
 Applicants may qualify for regular or conditional admission.
 For consideration of a Teaching Assistant position, applicants are strongly recommended to submit scores for the Graduate Record Exam (GRE) general test.
-Applicants from non-English speaking countries must present the results of the Test of English as a Foreign Language (TOEFL) with a minimum 71 iBT on TOEFL or minimum 6.0 on IELTS.
-Additionally, undergraduate transcripts and three letters of recommendation are required.
-The above requirements represent minimum requirements and the competition for available space may limit admissions to persons with credentials above these minimum requirements.